 The lead up to Christmas is one of the most beautiful times of the year to visit London, with the city bursting with festive spirit.
 As we get ready to celebrate yet another magical season, I’ve written this London Christmas Guide to help with your upcoming visit.

-*Last updated in January 2025.
+*Last updated on 15 January 2026.

 Is Christmas the best time to visit London?